Chicago White Sox

 Players to Watch

 Yolmer Sánchez: Formerly known as Carlos, Yolmer is, according to manager Rick Renteria, the Sox's best defensive infielder.
 Now the regular third baseman, Sánchez has also played second and short and has even logged a few innings in the outfield.
-At the plate he's still something of an unknown; a career .244 hitter, he began 2018 well above that mark.
+At the plate he's still something of an unknown; a career .244 hitter, he began 2018 well above that mark before slipping down into the .250s.
 One thing he will do is strike out—nearly a quarter of his career at-bats have ended with a K.

 Lucas Giolito: Viewed as Chicago's "ace-in-waiting," Giolito had a fine Sox debut in a late-season callup last year, posting a 2.38 ERA in seven starts.
-This year, he's had a rougher go of it, but it's early and the weather hasn't been kind.
-In this developmental year for the Sox, Giolito will be called upon to home his skills more than rack up wins, but the low-pressure campaign will, if nothing else, give him valuable big-league experience to draw on.
+This year, he's had a rougher go of it, pitching to a 6+ ERA, hitting 11 batters, and uncorking eight wild pitches before the All-Star break.
+In this developmental year for the Sox, Giolito will be called upon to hone his skills more than rack up wins, but the low-pressure campaign will, if nothing else, give him valuable big-league experience to draw on.

 Rick Renteria: In his second year managing the White Sox, the former Mariner infielder isn't expected to win many games; instead, Renteria's charge is to mold his young team into a cohesive unit that can win in future years.
 It's a rebuilding scenario that worked well for the Astros, who were god-awful in their first season in the American League in 2013 and quickly gelled into a playoff team and then World Champs.
 South Siders hope the Sox's effort can follow that formula, but it may take longer than Houston's rise to power.